Director, Evaluation and Learning Research Center

 Project Length: 06/21/2019 – 07/31/2023

-The evaluation project advances USAID and its user groups’ ability to provide evidence-based Accelerated Basic Education Programs (ABEs) by understanding the effectiveness of the BAB ABE model (or components of the model), learning outcomes of diverse Somali learners across different education options, and factors that influence scalability, effectiveness and cost-effectiveness of ABE at scale with 3 major objectives.
+The evaluation project advances USAID and its user groups’ ability to provide evidence-based Accelerated Basic Education Programs (ABEs) by understanding the effectiveness of the BAB ABE model (or components of the model), learning outcomes of diverse Somali learners across different education options, and factors that influence scalability, effectiveness and cost-effectiveness of ABE at scale.
+This research is guided by 3 major evaluation questions:

-1. Understand the effectiveness of the Bar ama Baro (BAB) accelerated education program across different implementation contexts (e.g. urban, rural, and internally displaced persons (IDP)) focusing on equitable access, retention, and learning outcomes for all learners, particularly the most vulnerable, especially girls, religious minorities, persons with disabilities, and displaced people).
+1. Is the Bar ama Baro (BAB) accelerated education program effective in providing access to quality education for Somali out-of-school children and youth?
+Research will look at effectiveness across different implementation contexts, for example urban, rural, and internally displaced persons (IDP) settings, focusing on equitable access, retention, and learning outcomes for all learners.
+It will expecially focus on the most vulnerable, especially girls, religious minorities, persons with disabilities, and displaced people).

-2. Document learning outcomes of diverse learners across formal, non-formal, and private education options and examine the impact of contextual and demographic indicators on learning outcomes.
+2. How do learner, school, and community characteristics impact learning outcomes for formal and BAB students?
+Research will document learning outcomes of diverse learners across formal, non-formal, and private education options and examine the impact of contextual and demographic indicators on learning outcomes.

-3. Provide timely feedback to USAID and Creative (BAB) about effectiveness and cost effectiveness to inform decisions around continuous improvement, replication and scale up.
+3. What can we learn from the BAZB Implementation to inform decision-making for scale-up and sustainability?
+Research will provide timely feedback to USAID and Creative (BAB) about effectiveness and cost effectiveness to inform decisions around continuous improvement, replication and scale up.

 Somalia is a post-conflict zone that suffers from widespread violence, food insecurity and recurring droughts and floods.
 The combination of these factors over the past 20 years has resulted in a large number of internally displaced persons (IDPs) and disrupted much of Somalia’s infrastructure, including education.
 Currently, Somalia has one of the lowest literacy rates of any country in the world with an estimated 60-80% of the population unable to read and write.
 Somalia is working to re-establish a stable country and infrastructure — including an educational system that can rapidly educate the large number of out-of-school children and youth, while creating on-going pathways and infrastructure to meet the needs of current and future students.